HeRoMo/RealtimeAURecorder/README.md

   ```
   **Notice:** this scripts uses `clasp` command. see [google/clasp](https://github.com/google/clasp)
 6. Open container spreadsheet, and open script editor, then run `setUp` function in *code.gs*.
-7. Trun **ON** *Google Analytics API* in Advanced Google services setting of the script and API console of Google Cloud.
+7. Turn **ON** *Google Analytics API* in Advanced Google services setting of the script and API console of Google Cloud.

 ## How to setting